How can we prove that our online marketing strategies are working?

 Now, let’s look beyond Google Analytics to other data you’ll want to keep track of for your websites.

-Serious web masters who want their websites to perform well in Google use Google Webmaster Tools, and for good reason.
+Serious marketers who want their websites to perform well in Google use Google Search Console, and for good reason.
 This is where you can get a peek into what Google thinks of your website.
 The overview widget will show you if you have unread messages, crawl errors, and the number of pages indexed from your site map along with the top internal and external keywords for your website.

 Put these widgets together for one or more websites in your analytics dashboard, and now you’ve brought two powerful Google tools into one place.
 But let’s not stop there…

 Running a local business or have multiple local business clients?
 You Google My Business metrics are going to tap into those primary goals that you’re always looking to improve.
 Through the Google My Business widget, you’re able to monitor your: